Bruxism Treatment

 What Causes Bruxism

-- Stress and Anxiety: Increased tension can lead to unconscious clenching
+- Stress and Anxiety: Increased tension can lead to unconscious clenching and muscle activity

 - Misaligned Teeth (Malocclusion): An uneven bite can contribute to grinding